NafieAlhilaly/fast-fatoora/README.md

 ---------
 ## how to use it

-lets assume you have the following data
+lets say you have the following data
 ```json
 {
   "seller_name":"Nafie",